Culture and food are my two most favorite things of mine about Thailand !!

 I purchased a bundle of glass noodles and the curry powder.
 I made it worse!

 I added the egg to this list.
 And I hope I am not offending anyone!

 Thai omelet is not like our Indian version.
 It is pretty much like a deep-fried omelette.
 And they serve it with rice and salad because their rice is a little sticky.
 So a bit of this oily omelet with rice makes a good combination, and you do not need a curry to go along with it.

 Thai yellow Noodles

 Thai yellow noodles are stir-fried with vegetables and eggs.
-If you are okay with the egg then it is one of the dishes that I would highly recommend to have.
-The noodles itself is made of egg and hence it gets the yellow color and the unique flavour.
+If you are okay with the egg, it is one of the dishes that I would highly recommend to you.
+The noodles themselves are made of egg, and hence it gets the yellow color and the unique flavour.

 With that let us move on to relishing on traditional Thai desserts.

 Though sticky mango rice mentions the dessert section, I would say it is the main course by itself.
 The rice is cooked in coconut milk and sweetened with sugar.
 The tropical sweet mango rests on top, and fried sesame seeds topped on it.
 This is a must-have dish when in Thailand.

 The ones in Bangkok and other parts of Thailand are far better than the ones in Phuket!